Farnaz-Hosseinpour/Machine-Learning-Course/README.md

 # Machine-Learning-Course

+Here, you will find step by step guides to build machine learning models that produce predictions and recommendations.

+Specifically, you will find how to peform linear regression, logistic regression, K-means clustering, hierarchal clustering, neural networks and Bayesian models.

-Here, I uploaded the Python codes to perform various machine learning algorithms.
-The course was on data science and machine learning methods using Python, and is available on LinkedIn Learning.
+The course was taught by Pierson on data science and machine learning methods using Python, and is available on LinkedIn Learning.